-During the work week, Monday thru Fridays (for those of us with traditional 9 to 5 careers) we focus on shorter, highly focused advanced aerobic endurance workouts.
+During the work week, Monday thru Fridays (for those of us with traditional 9 to 5 careers) we focus on shorter, highly focused advanced aerobic endurance workouts: sweet spot and tempo steady state and variable power all suitable to be completed outdoors or indoors or Zwift.
 On the weekends, athletes do their longer rides whether those are in small groups or solo by TSS or AmEX rides.
 During the “Base” Phase we use every creative trick in the book to plan out the best custom training program for each athlete we work with.
 We track the size of the athlete’s base with the performance manager chart in TrainingPeaks – one’s Chronic Training Load or CTL.

 5. Pre-Season Interval Work to Increase Race Specific Power Output

 This is the final phase of the off season where we dot the “i”s and cross the “t”s.
 By this time frame we have identified what kind of races and events the athlete will compete in and we prescribe intervals to increase their ability to make power for the durations specific to performing well in those events.
 Aka race winning power output.
 We employ a race specific interval training program to take athletes to their next level.
 For those with powermeters, these are the workouts we’ll monitor closely to measure improvement and stay on top of fatigue.

 As an example, for athletes whose goals involve criteriums we’ll work heavily on their anaerobic power outputs.
 For time trialists, we’ll concentrate on threshold intervals down in the athlete’s aerodynamic position on the time trial bike.
 Lastly, this is the phase where we’ll prescribe a field test or have athletes come into the lab to determine their maximal lactate steady state (MLSS).
 In our experience we are used to seeing improvements in power at threshold anywhere between 3 and 20%.